-Being made redundant, or facing redundancy can be an extremely difficult time for you and your family.
-Not knowing what the future holds following the end of your employment is a worrying prospect, but there is support and assistance available in the form of redundancy coaching.
+Being made redundant, or facing redundancy can be an extremely difficult time.
+Not knowing what the future holds following the end of your current employment is a worrying prospect, but support is available.

-Redundancy coaching is a focused and effective method designed to help people meet the challenges they face following redundancy.
-A professional life coach will put a process in place that helps to develop skills and give people the confidence to make the right moves forward in developing and regaining control over their career.
+Here we'll be talking about the role of redundancy coaching (also known as outplacement coaching) which is designed to help people meet the challenges they face following redundancy.
+A coach will help you develop skills and give you the confidence you need to make the right moves forward and regain control over your career.

 Coping with the emotional impact of redundancy

-While many years ago a job was simply a way to earn money, today it holds a deeper significance.
-Now, we want a ‘career’ and not just a ‘job’, and we view this as a source of self-esteem and a way to approach an ideal of achievement.
+In the past a job was simply a way to earn money, these days it tends to hold a deeper significance.
+Now, many of us want a ‘career’ and not just a ‘job’.
+We may view this as a source of self-esteem as our work becomes entwined with our identity.

-This human desire to excel at something and the sense of success felt when we do is what can make redundancy an overwhelming and often ruthless experience.
-While we know deep down it’s not our fault and has little to do with our ability to carry out the job – understandably it can be difficult to see things in context when what we feel is failure.
+This human desire to excel at something and the sense of success felt when we do, is what can make redundancy an overwhelming and often ruthless experience.
+While we know deep down it’s not our fault and has little to do with our ability to carry out the job - understandably, it can be difficult to see things this way when what we feel is failure.

-If you’re feeling despondent after being made redundant, see below for some tips and advice on how to stay optimistic during this difficult time:
+If you’re feeling despondent after being made redundant, see below for some guidance on how to stay optimistic during this difficult time:

 Remember, time is a great healer - Though you may feel downhearted now, try to look ahead and see that things will get better.
 Counsellors have frequently reported that clients who sought talk therapy during a traumatic redundancy often come to view the experience as positive over the long haul.
 As long as you are prepared to be adaptable it can give you back control by forcing you to move on from a position that wasn’t moving in the right direction.

-Be positive – Try your best not to wallow in the sense of rejection you may feel and instead sit yourself down and consider your current skills before you begin looking for work or additional training.
-Experts warn that pursuing a very similar role to the position made redundant could be potentially damaging on an emotional level, especially when those jobs no longer exist because the sector is under strain.
+Try to remain positive - It's OK to feel hurt and allow the sense of rejection to sink in for a while, but try not to stay in this painful place.
+Take some time to consider your current skills before you begin looking for work or additional training.
+Experts warn that pursuing a very similar role to the position made redundant could potentially be damaging on an emotional level, especially if those jobs no longer exist because the sector is under strain.
 Instead, reflect on the areas in which you are accomplished and think about what you would enjoy doing.

-Remember you aren’t alone – While it is easier said than done, attempting to put things into context may help to add some perspective to the situation.
-Remember the old adage “It’s your job that’s been made redundant, not you” and also remember that this is a common occurrence in the workplace – especially during times of economic realignment such as throughout a recession.
+Remember you aren’t alone - While it is easier said than done, attempting to put things into context may help to add some perspective to the situation.
+Remember the old adage “It’s your job that’s been made redundant, not you” and also remember that this is a common occurrence in the workplace - especially during times of economic realignment.

 Coping with the practicalities

-In addition to the emotional fallout there are a number of practical considerations that need to be taken into account.
-If you are concerned about how you will continue to meet your financial obligations, or if you are worried you won’t be able to support your family – there are certain ways to prepare yourself:
+On top of the emotional fallout, there are a number of practical considerations to think about.
+If you are worried about how you'll meet your financial obligations, or if you're worried you won’t be able to support your family – there are certain ways to prepare yourself:

-Know your rights – There are a number of laws in position established to ensure your employer treats you fairly, so be sure to check your contract and official avenues to confirm official procedure is followed.
-For information on your rights, visit Gov.uk for further information.
+There are a number of laws that have been established to ensure your employer treats you fairly, so be sure to check your contract and official avenues to confirm the correct procedure is followed.
+For information on your rights, visit GOV.UK for further information.

 If you are likely to be out of work for a considerable length of time, check whether your loans have payment protection that may help you and also remember to check the ins and outs of what will happen to a company pension if you hold one.

-Redundancy coaching – Being made redundant is an incredibly stressful experience, and as discussed it can often be a knock to both confidence and self-esteem.
-If you are looking for a way to build your confidence back up so that you can face interviews and get results, redundancy coaching is an excellent tool that will provide support and encouragement throughout this time.
+Being made redundant is an incredibly stressful experience, and as discussed it can often be a knock to both confidence and self-esteem.
+If you're looking for a way to build your confidence back up so that you can face interviews and get results, coaching is an excellent tool that will provide support and encouragement throughout this time.

 What to expect from redundancy coaching

-Some of the questions you will address in redundancy coaching include:
+Some of the questions you will likely address during redundancy coaching include:

 - What are you truly passionate about?